vemonet/concept-resolver/resources/paper.md

 # Future work

-* Improve the API to support most features from the original API (e.g. filtering by type)
+* Improve the API to support most features from the original API, e.g. filtering by type, preferring matches on preferred label over synonyms...
 * Setup a benchmarking workflow using a concept normalization dataset, such as the NCBI disease corpus [@Dogan2014-rh]
 * Evaluate the efficiency of various embeddings model, such as the AnglE text embeddings model [@li2023angle] or BioBERT [@lee2019biobert]